daattali/timevis/README.md

 When a timeline widget is created in a Shiny app, there are four pieces of information that are always accessible as Shiny inputs.
 These inputs have special names based on the timeline's id.
-Suppose that a timeline is created with an `outputId of` "mytime", then the following four input variables will be available and get updated whenever the user interacts with the timeline:
+Suppose that a timeline is created with an `outputId` of **"mytime"**, then the following four input variables will be available:

--   **input$mytime\_data** - will return a data.frame with the data of
+-   **input$mytime\_data** - will return a data.frame containing the
-    the items in the timeline.
+    data of the items in the timeline.
 The input is updated every time an item is modified, added, or removed.
 -   **input$mytime\_ids** - will return the IDs (a vector) of all the items in the timeline.
 The input is updated every time an item is added or removed from the timeline.
 -   **input$mytime\_selected** - will return the IDs (a vector) of the selected items in the timeline.
-The input is updated every time a new item is selected by the user.
+The input is updated every time an item is selected or unselected by the user.
 Note that this will not get updated if an item is selected programmatically using the API functions.
 -   **input$mytime\_window** - will return a 2-element vector containing
     the minimum and maximum dates currently visible in the timeline.
 The